aramk/crayon-syntax-highlighter/readme.txt

 = 2.6.9 =
 * ADDED:
-    * Added Orange Code theme
+    * Orange Code theme.
+    * Support for changing the text shown for "Add Code" and "Edit Code" buttons in the Tag Editor.
+* FIXED:
+    * Missing PHP keywords thanks to <a href="https://github.com/tst" target="_blank">tst</a>.

 = 2.6.8 =
 * ADDED: